 To become a travel nurse, you must be educated.
-The first education requirement is to obtain a high school diploma or GED.
+The first travel nurse education requirement is to obtain a high school diploma or GED.
 After that, the American Association of College Nursing states anyone who wants a career in nursing should hold a bachelor’s degree.
 Most college programs require a 2.5 G.P.A. to be considered for enrollment.
 After completing your education, you are one step closer to becoming a travel nurse.

-The next step to become a registered nurse or travel nurse is to pass the National Council Licensure Examination (NCLEX).
+The next step to becoming a registered nurse or travel nurse is to pass the National Council Licensure Examination (NCLEX).
 After passing the NCLEX, you will need to obtain a nursing license for each state you wish to work in.
-Some states, known as compact states, offer multistate licensure allowing travel nurses to work in other states that have agreed to the compact.
+Some states, known as compact states, offer multistate licensure allowing travel staff nurses to work in other states that have agreed to the compact.

-Requirements To Become A Travel Nurse: Experience
+Qualifications to be A Travel Nurse: Hands-On Experience

 Requirements To Become A Travel Nurse: Select Your Travel Nurse Agency